How does it work?

 Description of the inputs

-The input is a C function, in which the polyhedral fragment to be analyse is delimited by #pragma scop/endscop.
+The input is a C function, in which the polyhedral fragment to be analyzed is delimited by #pragma scop/endscop.
 "S" is a reserved parameter name (for the size of the cache), which cannot be used by the program.

 Description of the output